 Google Classroom.
 Have you heard of it and thought it was only for public school?
-I did, but then again, when I first heard of it, it was only for “teachers”, but they have since opened it up and homeschoolers are able to use it easily now as well.
-It is making lesson planning easier, and keeping track of everything a breeze.
+I did, but then again, when I first looked in to it, it was only for “teachers”, but they have since opened it up and homeschoolers are able to use it easily now as well.
+Google Classroom has made making lesson planning easier, and keeping track of everything a breeze.
 Read on to learn more about it.

 Google Classroom in Your Homeschool